excelsky/msan622/project-sketch/README.md

 #### Comparison Cloud ####
 I think it is useful to see a comparison cloud of job names between the two groups: those whose earn $50K or more versus less.
+My attached file is not exactly what I will have, but it will be similar.
 ![page3](sketch_comparison.jpg)